 As MozCast has noted, approximately 38 percent of Google’s highest ranking websites have Knowledge Panels.
 Knowledge Panels appear as information boxes to the right of Google’s search results and are intended to help potential customers quickly find contact and other information for businesses.
 Unfortunately, you cannot directly put your business in a Knowledge Panel; Google itself makes the determination based on your company’s relevance to a potential customer’s search.
 However, you can influence the chance that your business will be included in a Knowledge Panel by increasing your business’ general prominence and local search engine optimization.

 Concerned that you’re not doing everything that you need to help get your business to the top of Google’s rankings?
-Contact us today at (518) 459-3282 or email@example.com and we can introduce you to an expert from within our community of specialists.
+Contact us today at (518) 459-DATA (3282) or firstname.lastname@example.org and we can introduce you to an expert from within our community of specialists.